 Preserving and Sharing Iowa's Labor History

-The Iowa Labor History Oral Project (ILHOP) is an innovative statewide initiative to document Iowa’s rich labor and working class history through the collection and preservation of oral histories.
-A joint project of the Iowa Federation of Labor (AFL-CIO), the University of Iowa Labor Center, and the State Historical Society of Iowa, ILHOP is widely recognized as a model for long-standing university-community engagement, and as one of the most comprehensive state-level labor oral history collections in the world.
+For nearly five decades, the Labor Center has coordinated the Iowa Labor History Oral Project (ILHOP), an innovative statewide initiative to document Iowa’s rich labor and working class history through the collection and preservation of oral histories and other historical materials.
+Launched in the 1970s by the Iowa Federation of Labor (AFL-CIO), the project has also been sustained and expanded with support from the Labor Center, the State Historical Society of Iowa, the UI Libraries, and the Iowa Labor History Society.
+ILHOP is widely recognized as a model for long-standing university-community engagement and as one of the most comprehensive labor oral history collections in the world.

-ILHOP audio recordings, interview transcripts, and thousands of related documents, photos, and artifacts are available to the public via the Iowa Labor Collection in the State Historical Society Library in Iowa City.
-Transcripts for over one thousand ILHOP interviews can be found on the Iowa Digital Library.
+ILHOP audio recordings, transcripts, and thousands of documents, photos, and artifacts from Iowa's labor history are in the Iowa Labor Collection in the State Historical Society of Iowa Research Center in Iowa City.

-The collection provides rich resources for educators, researchers, and students, and has served as the basis for scores of books, essays, and dissertations, including Shelton Stromquist’s 1993 Solidarity and Survival: An Oral History of Iowa Labor in the Twentieth Century.
+The ILHOP collection has served as the basis for scores of books, essays, and dissertations, including Shelton Stromquist's Solidarity and Survival: An Oral History of Iowa Labor in the Twentieth Century.

 ILHOP’s Origins And Scope

 ILHOP was launched in the early 1970s by leaders of the Iowa Federation of Labor (IFL) whose delegates voted to fund the project.
 The IFL collaborated with the University of Iowa Labor Center to convene a statewide committee of historians and labor leaders who for two decades coordinated professional recording and transcription of over 1,100 oral histories, ongoing collection of related archival documents, and work with the State Historical Society of Iowa to ensure preservation of materials recovered by the project.